StanfordVL/robovat/README.md

 python tools/sawyer_cli.py --mode sim
 ```

-Detailed usage of the CLI are currently explained in the source code of `tools/sawyer_cli.py`.
-Several simple functions can be test by entering the instructions below in the terminal:
+Detailed usage of the CLI are explained in the source code of `tools/sawyer_cli.py`.
+The simulated and real-world Sawyer robot can be test using these instructions below in the terminal:
 * Visualize the camera images: `v`
 * Mouse click and reach: `c`
 * Reset the robot: `r`